Harry Altham: Historian

-Altham began his authoritative writing on cricket around that same time that he began playing County Championship cricket for Hampshire.
+Altham began his authoritative writing on cricket around the same time that he began playing County Championship cricket for Hampshire.
 His celebrated A History of Cricket began as a serial in The Cricketer magazine and first appeared in book-form in 1926, which John Arlott would later opine was "remarkable for its scope, perception and mature style".
-Revised editions appeared in 1938, this time in collaboration with E.W.
-Swanton, and then in 1947 and 1948, both with Swanton and in 1948 including an introduction by Plum Warner.
+Revised editions appeared in 1938, this time in collaboration with E. W. Swanton, and then in 1947 and 1948 with Swanton, and in 1948 including an introduction by Plum Warner.
 Swanton himself clarified the nature of Altham's contribution to A History of Cricket.
 "In the obituary written in the factual, anonymous vein generally adopted by Wisden," he wrote, "I notice for the first time what can only be described as a howler.
 The second paragraph of the piece begins: 'Altham collaborated with E. W. Swanton in a book, The History of Cricket...' ...
 The first edition of A History of Cricket (note the indefinite article) was written by Harry when I was a boy.
 It was twelve years later, in 1938, that he honoured me by asking me to collaborate with him, in a Second Edition.
 This I did, and so continued with three subsequent editions, as the junior and subservient partner, until the last appeared in two volumes some three years before his death."
 Altham credited Swanton's contributions in the book's fourth edition in 1948, writing: "This not-inconsiderable labour I could not have undertaken by myself, but I was fortunate enough to secure the collaboration of Mr. E. W. Swanton whose broad shoulders readily sustained by far the greater part of the burden".
 Writing in 1956, A. A. Thomson said of the History of Cricket that it was "a massive record of the game from first beginnings out to the undiscovered ends, written with authority and affection, accuracy and charm".